 The estate tax was enacted in 1916 as a revenue source for World War I. As with wealth taxes before it, and like most other taxes, revenue was the primary rationale for the tax.
 Why the estate tax rather than other possible sources of revenue?
-There were essentially two reasons: first, the estate tax is viewed as a type of fee for the services by the government in protecting property during lifetime, as well as a fee to cover part of the cost of probating the estate at death.
-More importantly, the estate tax was chosen over other taxes for reasons of equity and to reduce the concentration of wealth.
-In 1995, when the exemption was \$600,000, only 3.0% of the wealthiest decedents (69,772 of 2.3 million decedents in 1995) left estates large enough to file a tax return.
-Further, due primarily to the marital deduction, less than half of those required to file a return (31,564, or 1.4% of all estates) owed tax.
+There were essentially two reasons: first, the estate tax was viewed as a type of fee for the services by the government in protecting property during lifetime, as well as a fee to cover part of the cost of probating the estate at death.
+Also, the estate tax was chosen over other taxes for reasons of equity and to reduce the concentration of wealth.
+In 1997, when the exemption was \$600,000, only 3.9% of decedents (90,006 of 2.3 million decedents) left estates large enough to file a tax return.
+Further, less than half of those required to file a return (42,901, or 1.9% of all estates) owed tax.

 The federal estate tax is a tax on wealth and as such, it raises some of the same economic issues as annual wealth taxes, which are economically equivalent to annual capital income taxes.
 The accumulation of wealth is, in large part, the result of an individual's decision to postpone consumption, to save and accumulate capital during one's life of work and investment, and to take risks.
 As such the estate tax is a tax on accumulated savings imposed at the end of one's life.
 And the tax is paid out of the economy's total supply of private savings - reducing private sector savings and increasing government savings (i.e, tax revenue).
 But an important economic question is what is the effect, if any, on the lifetime savings behavior of individuals?
 Does the estate tax reduce savings rates?
 Does the tax reduce the incentives to accumulate capital?
 Or do individuals compensate for the tax by increasing their accumulation of pre-tax wealth such that enough after-tax wealth is accumulated to bequeath to their heirs?
 Such might be the case if individuals derive utility either from the wealth itself, or from their heirs' (children) welfare, or both.
+However, there is no clear answer to these questions.

 The estate tax is part of the overall cost of bequeathing wealth to one's heirs.
 The existence of the estate tax is believed to reduce the level of planned bequests.
 If so, reducing the estate tax is likely to increase planned bequests, but according to economic theory, the effect on savings is uncertain.
 The estate tax does create incentives for lifetime gift giving, for estate planning, for substantial charitable donations, and for the establishment of trusts.
-With federal marginal estate tax rates above 55%, significant resources and time may be expended at minimizing the estate tax burden.
+With federal marginal estate tax rates ranging as high as 55%, significant resources and time may be expended at minimizing the estate tax burden.
 And a relatively large estate planning industry - accountants, lawyers, and financial advisors - is available to wealth holders to minimize any potential estate tax burden.